cmurray7/spotCrawl/README.md

 ### Spotify Social Network Crawwler
 #### Developed by Carolyn Murray

-Intended to gather informatin about what and who the people in your social network are listening to.
+Intended to gather informatin about the acoustic features of your most played tracks.

 Also, side project to learn how to use APIs